Brokered convention: Democratic Party

 Under the Democratic National Convention rules, "A majority vote of the Convention's delegates shall be required to nominate the presidential candidate" and "Balloting will continue until a nominee is selected."

-Superdelegates are party leaders who participate as delegates if no winner emerges after the first round.
-Prior to 2018, they were allowed to participate in the first round as well.
+Superdelegates are unpledged party leaders who participate as delegates if no winner emerges after the first round.
+Before 2018, they were allowed to participate in the first round as well.